jarrodmillman/pose-stats/description.md

 Certain subcommunities, such as tidy-verse and BioconductoR, do have governance models, and guidelines on how packages should related to one another, be released, how quality standards are enforced, etc.

-In contrast to `R`, the statistical software environment in Python is most recognizable as larger foundational data-structure and algorithmic libraries such as `pandas` and `scikit-learn`.
+In contrast to `R`, the statistical software environment in Python is most recognizable as larger foundational data-structure and algorithmic libraries such as `scipy`, `pandas`, and `scikit-learn`.
 By and large, these well-established statistical software libraries adhere to best practices in software development.
 Other than publishing to the central, general Python Packaging Index, there is no coordinating mechanism similar to `CRAN` for loosely organizing small or experimental packages in Python into applicable, domain- or method-specific "stacks".